michael-simons/wro4j-spring-boot-starter/README.md

 If you use `wro4j.managerFactory.preProcessors` and `wro4j.managerFactory.postProcessors` you must use predefined [aliases](http://wro4j.readthedocs.io/en/stable/RegisterCustomProcessors/?highlight=alias) or register your own processor provider as described in the comments of [issue #3](https://github.com/michael-simons/wro4j-spring-boot-starter/issues/3).

 You can however use "our" custom options `wro4j.preProcessors` and `wro4j.postProcessors` (note the difference: No manager factory in between!).
-Those optionse take a comma separated list of classes that must implement `ResourcePreProcessor` and `ResourcePostProcessor` respectively.
+Those options take a comma separated list of classes that must implement `ResourcePreProcessor` and `ResourcePostProcessor` respectively.

 If you do this, the `wro4j-spring-boot-starter` first checks, if a bean of the given type exists in the application context.
-This way, you can manage your proccessors as normal Spring beans.
+This way, you can manage your processors as normal Spring beans.
 The only thing you have to take care of is to make sure that those are present in the context before `Wro4jAutoConfiguration` runs.
 See the example [Wro4jAutoConfigurationIntegrationTests](https://github.com/michael-simons/wro4j-spring-boot-starter/blob/master/src/test/java/ac/simons/spring/boot/wro4j/Wro4jAutoConfigurationIntegrationTests.java#L95).

 ### Options not present in the original Wro4j version